PCLuddite/baxshops/README.md

 BaxShops
 =========

-BaxShops is a shop plugin for Bukkit, based on and intended to be the ongoing replacement for [SwornShops](https://github.com/nathan/shops), updated for Bukkit 1.8+
+BaxShops is a shop plugin for Bukkit, based on and intended to be the ongoing replacement for [SwornShops](https://github.com/nathan/shops) which has since been deleted.
+The original project can still be found [here](https://web.archive.org/web/20180611033644/https://github.com/nathan/shops)

 **FEATURES**
 * Ability to convert from the old shops.dat file produced by SwornShops